 High-density lipoprotein (HDL)

 This type of cholesterol is good and promotes a healthy heart.
 It can also help eliminate LDL.

 Our bodies need HDL because it carries cholesterol to the liver where it can be removed, reducing the risk of heart disease or heart attack.

 Like high blood pressure, there are no symptoms associated with having high cholesterol.
 It can sneak up on you one day in a not-so-pleasant way in the form of a heart attack or stroke.

 The only way to truly know your cholesterol levels is to visit the doctor and get a blood test done.
-It’s a simple test and it should be done every 2 years if you’ve had previous heart problems or according to what your doctor suggests.
+It’s a simple test to do every two years if you’ve had previous heart problems.
+Your doctor might suggest that you take the test more often.

 Try to Eat Healthy Cholesterol